NZOI/NZOI.github.io/nzic/index.md

 nzic_weight: 0
 ---

-The NZIC online programming contest series, run by the New Zealand Olympiad in Informatics, is continuing in 2021!
-There will be 3 rounds.
+The NZIC is an annual online programming contest series run by the New Zealand Olympiad in Informatics.
+There are 3 rounds, each taking place over a specified week-long period.
 In each round, students choose a time during the week of that round to solve a selection of programming problems.
 The difficulty ranges from entry-level implementation problems to more challenging algorithmic problems.
-You can find examples on our [training website](https://train.nzoi.org.nz/).
+You can try out examples for free on our [training website](https://train.nzoi.org.nz/).

 The contest is open to all students currently enrolled in a secondary school (or intermediate) in New Zealand (students from year 7-13).
-There will be a scoreboard for individuals, and one for schools.
+There will be a scoreboard for individuals and one for schools.
 You can view the results and solutions for previous rounds [here](past).
 Past problems are avaliable for practice on our [training website](https://train.nzoi.org.nz/).

 ### Registration

-**Registration for NZIC 2021 is now open!**
-Registration for all NZIC rounds will remain open until the last competition day on the 11th of July 2021.
-However, you should register well before you plan to sit the next round - if there is an issue with registration during a round, we are not guaranteed to respond in time for you to compete in that round.
-If you have missed a round, or you know that you won't be able to make one of the rounds, you are still welcome to register and compete in the other rounds.

-- [Register for NZIC 2021](https://forms.gle/v78fiP3w5HUH6ibh8) - you will also be signed up to the NZIC mailing list.
-We will keep you informed about upcoming rounds, results, solutions, and camp selection.
+Registration is not yet open.
+Sign up to [our mailing list](https://forms.gle/Vhe8M6hUMfByhFAA8) to receive information about NZIC 2022.
 You may unsubscribe at any time.

-### Schedule

-There will be 3 rounds in the NZIC 2021.
-Contest weeks are:

-- ~~Monday Feb 22 to Sunday Feb 28~~ *Finished*
-- ~~Monday Apr 12 to Sunday Apr 18~~ *Finished*
-- Monday Jul 5 to Sunday Jul 11

 ### Updates

 For interested teachers, parents, and students who do not want to register, you can still [sign up to the NZIC mailing list](https://forms.gle/Vhe8M6hUMfByhFAA8).
 We will keep you informed about upcoming rounds, results, solutions, and camp selection.
 You may unsubscribe at any time.

 ### What is Informatics?